indie:lang_version = 5

 • Pass values for the two required arguments to the decorator:

-• id — which is a string unique identifier of the parameter (the very first argument of any @param.* decorator),
+• id — which is unique string identifier of the parameter (the very first argument of any @param.* decorator),

 • default — which is a default value of the parameter.